Have a Chase Sapphire Card? Here's What To Do Next

 Chase Freedom Unlimited

-• Earn 5% cashback on travel booked through the Chase Ultimate Rewards portal
+• Earn 5% cashback on travel booked through Chase Travel℠

 • Earn 3% cashback at drugstores

-• Earn an unlimited 1.5% cashback on all other purchases.
+• Earn unlimited 1.5% cashback on all other purchases after your first year with the card

 Chase Freedom Flex